SalomePlatform/adao/doc/en/snippets/UserPostAnalysis.rst

 .. index:: single: UserPostAnalysis Template

 UserPostAnalysis
-  *Optional command*.
-This commands allows to process some parameters or data automatically after data assimilation or optimization algorithm processing.
+  *Multiline string*.
+This variable allows to process some parameters or data automatically after data assimilation or optimization algorithm processing.
   Its value is defined as a script file or a string, allowing to put post-processing code directly inside the ADAO case.
 Common templates are